- The development of cold sores is related to 2 herpes simplex viruses: herpes

 - If you have a cold sore, be particularly careful around newborn babies, pregnant women, and people with a low immune system such as those who have been undergoing chemotherapy, or those with HIV.

 Preventing recurrent outbreaks of cold sores

 - If you know what usually triggers your cold sores, try to avoid these triggers if possible.
-For example, a sun block lip balm (SPF 15 or higher) may help to prevent cold sores triggered by bright sunlight.
+For example, a sun block lip balm (SPF 30 or higher) applied 30 minutes prior to exposure may help to prevent cold sores triggered by sunlight.